Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Training

 \section{Training}

 The model is trained by two phases of pretraining and adversarial training.
 The model is trained with $f_D$ randomly selected from \{16, 24, 44.1, 48\}kHz at each step by downsampling target speech signals from VCTK dataset~\citep{yamagishi2019cstr}.
 Based on speech sources, we simulated noisy reverberant signals by convolving the room impulse response (RIR) and noise samples from the DNS dataset~\citep{dns}.
-We then applied various digital distortions including codecs and downsampled the signal to the sampling rates $f_E$ of 8k or 16kHz, which are common in practical restoration condition (see Appendix~\ref{Appendix:simulation} for details).
+We then applied various digital distortions including codecs and downsampled the signal to the sampling rates $f_E$ of 8k or 16kHz, which are common in practical restoration conditions (see Appendix~\ref{Appendix:simulation} for details).
+Because extension query could be undertrained if distribution of the input and output sample rates is unbalanced in training, we investigate these issues in Appendix~\ref{Appendix:ext_query}.